 Since 2006 16 Hands has had the honor of presenting the work of fine craftsmen from around the country in our bi annual studio tour.
 Many member studios host artists, introducing the community to new and different talented craftsmen each year.
 Check out our upcoming

 visiting artists and view the roster of past guests below.

-We are working on a lineup of exciting visiting artists for the Fall 2019 Tour.
+We have a lineup of exciting visiting artists for the Fall 2019 Tour.